Baphomet42/Data-Packs/README.md

 **Portal** (optional resource pack - see below)

 + *Portal Guns*
-    + Each player can set 2 linked portals
+    + Every player can have their own set of unlimited pairs of portals at the same time
+        + Standard issue blue/orange Portal Guns are the default option
+        + Every Portal Gun has a built-in link number and color, and the portals they create are always separate for each player
     + Portals physics carry over momentum
+        + Any player or physics object can move through any portal
-    + Portals must be placed on 3x3 quartz blocks (not smooth quartz) and work on all 6 block faces
+    + Portals must be placed on a 3x3 surface of a few select blocks
+        + Portals can be placed on a mix of quartz, smooth stone, white wool, and a few other light blocks
+    + There are 16 different colored Portal Guns for 16 different colored Portals
+        + Colors run on a separate system than linking, meaning any set of colors can be paired together
 + *Weighted Cubes*
     + Storage and Companion cubes essential for button-based testing
     + Discouragement Redirection cube to move lasers